openstack/openstack-manuals/doc/common/glossary.rst

    Block Storage service (cinder)

-      The OpenStack service that implement services and libraries to provide on-demand, self-service access to Block Storage resources via abstraction and automation on top of other block storage devices.
+      The OpenStack service that implements services and libraries to provide on-demand, self-service access to Block Storage resources via abstraction and automation on top of other block storage devices.